EliTheTechGuy/Dialogue-chatbot/Installation/server-setup.md

 npm install express body-parser twilio
 ```
 - Step 3: Create the Webhook Server
-Create a new file called server.js and open it in your text editor.
+Create a new file called server.js and open it in your text editor or vs code.
 Add the following code to set up a basic Express server that can receive POST requests:

 javascript code